sivahuang77/citrux-cli/docs/extensions/getting-started-extensions.md

 ## Conclusion

-You've successfully created a Gemini CLI extension!
+You've successfully created a Citrux CLI extension!
 You learned how to:

 - Bootstrap a new extension from a template.
 - Add custom tools with an MCP server.